Understanding Safety Policy

 Before I dug into this topic, the first thing I thought of when someone said “safety policy” was a piece of paper, signed by an executive, making a flowery promise that everyone at the company values safety and management is committed to ensuring safe operations.

 This is probably what most people not immersed in SMS would think.
-These kind of policies exist in all types of businesses and are used for everything from safety and quality to dress codes.
+These kinds of policies exist in all types of businesses and are used for everything from safety and quality to dress codes.

 When developing an SMS, this kind of safety policy is called for, but there are some very specific points that ICAO requires.